Reading:

 Retail Algorithms: How They’re Changing Businesses

-Before the world of e-commerce retailers had to rely on traditional methods of sourcing information about their customers.
+Before the world of ecommerce, retailers had to rely on traditional methods of sourcing information about their customers.

 Likewise, customers had to manually navigate their research in order to find the best deal.